drfastfinds/drfastfinds-site/index.markdown

     width: 200px; /* Fixed width for the product container */
     box-shadow: 0 4px 8px rgba(0, 0, 0, 0.1);
-    overflow: hidden; /* Ensure no content overflows */ }
+    overflow: hidden; /* Ensure no content overflows */
+    position: relative; /* Makes the container the reference for the absolute positioning */
+    min-height: 350px; /* Fixed minimum height for consistency */
+    display: flex;
+    flex-direction: column;
+    justify-content: space-between; /* Ensures the button stays at the bottom */ }

 .product img {